catalyst-cooperative/pudl-archiver/README.md

 * Add the concept DOIs for the published sandbox and production to `/src/pudl_archiver/package_data/zenodo_doi.yaml`.
 These DOIs tell the archiver when a dataset already exists, making it possible to update existing archives with new data.
-* If you implemented `self.valid_year()`, add your dataset manually to the list of datasets that support this feature in `src/pudl_archiver/cli.py`.
+* If you implemented `self.valid_year()`, add your dataset manually to the list of datasets that support this feature in `src/pudl_archiver/cli.py` under the `--only-years` flag description.

 ### Step 7: Automate archiving
 We automatically run all our archivers once a month to make sure we capture ongoing